Enterprise Information Security Program Plan

 Disaster Recovery and Business Continuity Management

-An enterprise level disaster recovery plan overview has been developed and is available at enterprise-it-disaster-plan.pdf This resource includes a methodology for developing unit-level disaster plans to compliment the university plan.
+An enterprise level disaster recovery plan overview has been developed and is available upon request.
+This resource includes a methodology for developing unit-level disaster plans to compliment the university plan.
 A sample set of planning forms template is available for units at drbc-planner.xlsx

 Information Security Incident Response